Isaac Lee: Univision

 On December 9, 2010 Univision announced the appointment of Lee as President of News.

 Shortly after joining Univision, Lee announced he was working on the launch of a 24-hour cable news channel in English; the new channel was officially announced in May 2012 as a joint venture between The Walt Disney Company and Univision.
 In February 2013, both networks announced the new channel would be called Fusion.

 Two new departments within news were created in 2011: an Investigative Unit led by Gerardo Reyes and a Documentary Unit led by Juan Rendón.
 The Documentary Unit later became StoryHouse a content development and production venture producing original content for UCI's portfolio of owned networks as well as third party networks and platforms.

 Under Lee's tenure, Univision News has attained several recognitions for journalistic excellence such as the 2012 Peabody and IRE Awards for its "Fast and Furious" investigation, three Emmy's for outstanding investigative reporting, outstanding newsmagazine and outstanding breaking news coverage and two Gracie awards, and the Cronkite Award for Excellence in Political Journalism.

 In February 2015, as part of a reorganization of Univision's digital operation, Lee's role was expanded to lead Digital for all of Univision as President of Digital.
 Shortly after, under Lee's leadership, Univision announced the acquisition of African-American news site The Root.

 In November 2015 Lee was named to the newly created position of chief news and digital officer, with additional responsibilities over multicultural and music and maintaining oversight of the news and digital divisions.

+Exile Content Studio

+In 2018, Lee co-founded Exile Content Studio with several fellow former colleagues.
+Exile was acquired by Candle Media in 2022, with Lee continuing to lead the subsidiary.